Defending set pieces continues to be an aggravating problem for Minnesota United

 Ramsay has been firm in his desire to be positive and to show, in his words, "empathy" for his team this season.
 He's doing what he can to keep his team united through a season that's gone off the rails.

-So he's not going to go ballistic, in the locker room or in the press conference room – but you can sense his frustration beginning to come through.
+So he's not going to go ballistic, in the locker room or in the news conference room — but you can sense his frustration beginning to come through.

-Saturday, San Jose comes to town, holding the worst record of any MLS team.
+San Jose comes to town Saturday, holding the worst record of any MLS team.
 The Loons will need to figure out how to reach the line in that one, or they can expect even more fans booing them at the final whistle than there were on Wednesday night.